JeanTiH/Jean_Portfolio_Public/Machine_Learning/README.md

 4. **Project 4: Reinforcement Learning**
    - **Description**: Implements reinforcement learning algorithms to solve Markov Decision Processes in two environments: Blackjack and Frozen Lake.
 Compares the performance of policy iteration, value iteration, and Q-learning, highlighting their strengths in deterministic and stochastic scenarios.

-## Structure:
-- Each project folder contains:
-  - Source code
-  - Report
-  - Data (if applicable)
-  - Pic (if applicable)

 ## Disclaimer
 The content (code, report, analyses, writeup, etc.) in this folder are part of the coursework at **Georgia Tech** and are for **demonstration purposes only**.
 Any unauthorized use, reproduction, or distribution may result in a violation of copyright laws and will be subject to appropriate actions.